 Some of our recent graduates have completed master-level degrees as part of their fellowship training.
 Most graduates in the last decade have continued to practice in Texas.
 Of note, four separate pediatric rheumatology centers have been started by former Texas Children’s Rheumatology fellows and include: Brooke Army Medical Center, Cook Children’s Hospital, Driscoll Children’s Hospital and University of Texas at Houston.

 We are one of the largest pediatric rheumatology centers in North America with nine rheumatologists, one advanced nurse practitioner and four fellows.
-Our section is involved in national pediatric rheumatology mentoring initiatives and institutional efforts to enrich the educational experiences of pediatric subspecialty trainees.
+Our division is involved in national pediatric rheumatology mentoring initiatives and institutional efforts to enrich the educational experiences of pediatric subspecialty trainees.
 We are committed to providing high quality and personalized patient care, ACGME-accredited medical training and education, and clinical and basic science research in pediatric rheumatology.

 The Texas Medical Center, the largest medical center in the world, provides an exciting, diverse, and stimulating learning environment for the fellows.
 The Department of Pediatrics is a national leader in research funding and is a leader in international child health, hematology/oncology, and neurology research.